aspect-build/aspect-cli/CONTRIBUTING.md

     >
     > ```
     > BAZELISK_BASE_URL=https://github.com/aspect-build/aspect-cli/releases/download
-    > USE_BAZEL_VERSION=aspect/x.x.x
+    > USE_BAZEL_VERSION=aspect/xxxx.x.x
     > ```

 3. Watch the automation run on GitHub actions (it's very slow, be prepared to wait)

-4. For go module support, we also require a `v1.x.x` tag that corresponds to the `x.x.x` release tag.
+4. For go module support, we also require a `v1.yyyyww.x` tag that corresponds to the `yyyy.ww.x` release tag.
 We version the go module as `v1.x.x` since consuming `v2+` go modules downstream adds undesirable complication.
-For now with CLI major releases as `5.x.x` the corresponding go module version should be `v1.5xx.x` with the patch version matching and the minor zero-padded to two digits.
+The week should be zero-padded to two digits.
-   (e.g. `5.4.3` -> `v1.504.3`, `5.56.78` -> `v1.556.78`)

-    When the CLI major version is bumped to 6, this mapping will need to be updated.
+    For example, the version `2024.1.1` maps to `v1.202401.1` and `2024.39.4` maps to `v1.202439.4`.

     ```
-    git tag v1.5xx.x
+    git tag v1.yyyyww.x
     git push origin $_
     ```